Rambouillet conference: Local government

+Law enforcement

 Communal police units would be established throughout Kosovo with responsibility police patrols, crime prevention, criminal investigations, arrest and detention of criminal suspects, crowd control, and traffic control.
 Communal police officers may be equipped with a sidearm, handcuffs, a baton, and, a radio and would be required to wear a badge, picture identification, and name tag.
 Each unit would be led by a communal commander, appointed by the local communal assembly.
 A criminal justice administration would be established to coordinate law enforcement operations across Kosovo.